 “No parent wants their child to be making life-changing decisions having been exposed to this content, so it’s vital parents get involved with their children’s digital lives to understand what they are seeing and provide support where needed.”

-Dr Linda Papadopoulos, child psychologist and Internet Matters ambassador, said: “While seeing your children take up fitness and look after their bodies must of course be encouraged, there are some obvious signs to look out for as a parent on when this may be becoming obsessive or even a cry for help.
+Dr Linda Papadopoulos, child psychologist, said: “While seeing your children take up fitness and look after their bodies must of course be encouraged, there are some obvious signs to look out for as a parent on when this may be becoming obsessive or even a cry for help.

 “Talking with them about where they are getting their information from regarding health and fitness is critical, as is encouraging them to look out for unhelpful material they may be coming across on social media or websites.
 Starting a conversation about where they are deriving their ‘shoulds’ and ‘have to’s’ from when it comes to appearance is useful as this will allow them to think more critically about body image and identity.